FSNCryo/ArtProject/README.md

 	2. start with back-end

-	3. create GUI in c# or maybe even unity.
+    3. Link Backend with GUI

 	4. bug test